7PAM2015-0509-2023-Group-G/Kaggle-challenge-team-2/README.md

 # Team 2 - Kaggle Challenge

-This repository contains the work of Team 2 for the Kaggle competition: [Spaceship Titanic](https://www.kaggle.com/competitions/spaceship-titanic).
-This group assignment is part of our coursework at the University of Hertfordshire, UK.
+This repository contains the work of Team 2 for Assignment 2 - Kaggle Challenge, part of our coursework at the University of Hertfordshire, UK.

+## Team Members

+- **Bineeth Mathew** - GitHub
+- **Anns Tomy** - GitHub
+- **Dhanya Davis** - GitHub
+- **Meenakshi Rajesh** - GitHub
+- **Gobu Babu** - GitHub
+- **Aaron Joseph** - GitHub

 ## Project Overview

+This is a group assignment where students will participate in a Kaggle competition: [Spaceship Titanic](https://www.kaggle.com/competitions/spaceship-titanic).
 Our task is to develop a statistical/machine learning model to predict which passengers of the Spaceship Titanic were transported by a spacetime anomaly, using records recovered from the spaceship’s damaged computer system.
+We will submit our model results to Kaggle to obtain a score and present our findings in a group presentation.

 ## Objectives